-You can see dolphins in many places in North America and I wanted to find out exactly which species are common.
+You can see dolphins in many places in North America, and I wanted to find out which species are common.
 I was surprised to find how many species of dolphins there are.

-There are sixteen species of dolphins which can be found around North America.
+Sixteen species of dolphins can be found around North America.

 - Atlantic Spotted Dolphin

 - Clymene Dolphin

 - Killer Whale

 - Pantropical Spotted Dolphin

 - Spinner Dolphin